LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/conditionals.rst

    * - ``<=``
      - Checks if item on left is lesser than or equal to item on right
    * - ``>``
-     - Check if item on left is greater than item on right
+     - Checks if item on left is greater than item on right
    * - ``>=``
-     - Check if item on left is greater than or equal to item on right
+     - Checks if item on left is greater than or equal to item on right

 Logical Operators
 ^^^^^^^^^^^^^^^^^